rpoleski/MulensModel/docs/source/tutorial.rst

 It is also available (somewhat expanded) as a Jupyter `notebook`_.
 Please note that MulensModel is written in Python3.
-If you're using Python2.X, then start by adding ``from __future__ import print_function`` at the begin of your codes and be advised that we don't gurantee that everything will work.
+If you're using Python2.X, then start by adding ``from __future__ import print_function`` at the begin of your codes and be advised that we don't guarantee that everything will work.

 .. _Model: https://rpoleski.github.io/MulensModel/MulensModel.model.html
 .. _Event: https://rpoleski.github.io/MulensModel/MulensModel.event.html